 M1 Finance: Best User Interface

-M1 Finance functions as a sort of middle-ground between robo-advisors and full service brokerages.
-It offers typical robo-advisor features such as automatic investing, rebalancing, tax harvesting, and preset portfolios.
+M1 Finance functions as a sort of middle-ground between robo-advisors and full service online brokers.

 It offers typical online brokerage account features such as automatic investing, automatic rebalancing, and preset portfolios.